howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 ### The query resolution process

-Let's now quickly talk about how a GraphQL server actually resolves incoming requests.
-As you already learned, a GraphQL query consists of a number of fields that have their source in the type definitions of the GraphQL schema.
+Let's now quickly talk about how a GraphQL server actually resolves incoming queries.
+As you already saw, a GraphQL query consists of a number of _fields_ that have their source in the type definitions of the GraphQL schema.

 Consider again the query from above: